-Real Storage Management: The supervisor administers the use of real storage and directs the movement of virtual pages between auxiliary storage and real storage in page size blocks.
+Real Storage Management: The supervisor administers the use of real storage and directs the movement of virtual pages between auxiliary storage and real storage in page-size blocks.
 The services provided allow you to release virtual storage contents, load virtual storage areas into real storage, and page out virtual storage areas from real storage.

-In addition to the services outlined above, the supervisor provides the facilities for timing events, and operator communication with both the system and application programs.
+Timing and Communication: The supervisor provides the facilities for timing events and for communication with the system operator, TSO terminals, and the system log.